fabric8io/docker-maven-plugin/README.md

 # Run the integration test
 mvn verify

+# Use a 'merged' data image
+mvn -Pmerge-data verify

+# Push the data image
+mvn docker:push

 # Please note, that first it will take some time to fetch the image
 # from docker.io.
 The next time running it will be much faster.